 - 1. Continued improvement in turnaround time for document service - 2.
 Curtailed excess spending in the budget - 3.
 Stayed current in office workflow with minimal staffing - 4.
-Worked with Collection Division to post past due properties for County fees deputy and still serve papers as directed by the court
+Worked with Collection Division to post past due properties for County fees

 Goal #1 - Efficient Operations